 B) Exemption from the educational property taxes and to raise by property taxation a sum of money to pay the exempted amount to the appropriate entity.

-This permits the town to exempt Zack’s Place Center from municipal property taxes as well as the state education taxes.
-These exemptions will be covered by the taxpayers.
+This permits the town to exempt the Library from paying municipal property taxes as well as the state education taxes for their parking lot.

 This permits the town to raise taxes by an additional $20,000 to support Scotland House Adult Day Care.